LAN automation

 -

 Device Name Prefix: The device prefix is used to generate hostnames for discovered devices.
-LAN automation keeps the site counter and generates the name using the prefix and the current site counter.
-For example, if the device prefix is Building-23-First-Floor, LAN automation generates device names such as Building-23-First-Floor-1, Building-23-First-Floor-2, and so on.
+LAN automation maintains the site counter and generates the name using the prefix and the current site counter.
+For example, if the device prefix is Building-23-First-Floor, LAN automation generates device names such as Building-23-First-Floor-1, and Building-23-First-Floor-2.

 -

-Hostname Map File Format: Cisco DNA Center expects a CSV file with the hostname and serial number (hostname,serial number) as shown in the following example.
+Hostname Map File Format: Catalyst Center expects a CSV file with the hostname and serial number (hostname,serial number) as shown in the example.
 For stack LAN automation, the CSV file lets you enter one hostname and multiple serial numbers per row.
 Use commas to separate serial numbers.

 Procedure